-Taking on the responsibility of owning a handicapped pet is a brave and challenging endeavor.
+The responsibility of owning a handicapped pet is a brave and challenging endeavor.
 Potty training, feeding times, and social introductions suddenly become the easy parts of the process.
 That being said, handicapped pets have the biggest hearts in the world.
-It’s worth every single second, so get ready to start your adventure!
+It’s worth every second, so prepare to start your adventure!

 Make Your Home Disabled Pet Friendly

-In order to accommodate to your pet’s needs, you’ll have to change things up a bit around the house.
+You’ll have to change things up around the house to accommodate your pet’s needs.
 Ramps and baby gates are a great place to start, especially if you’re trying to allow or limit access to certain areas.

 Baby gates are perfect barriers for handicapped animals.
-Our pets are very understanding of where they should and shouldn’t go if an obstacle is blocking them from a specific area.
+Our pets understand where they should and shouldn’t go if an obstacle is blocking them from a specific area.
 Ramps are great for climbing into bed, on the couch, up the stairs, and more!
-Just make sure you don’t leave any spaces on the sides where your pet could lose their balance and fall off.
-If your pet needs a wheelchair, then it’s important that all ramps are wide enough to support the wheelchair.
+Ensure you don’t leave any spaces on the sides where your pet could lose their balance and fall off.
+If your pet needs a wheelchair, all ramps must be wide enough to support the wheelchair.

-For pets who are starting to experience vision loss, keep your house well lit.
-Extra light can help pets see shapes and shadows more clearly and is necessary to help pets who can’t see very well navigate the house safely.
+Pets experiencing sudden blindness can become disoriented and struggle to adapt.
+For pets who are starting to experience vision loss, keep your house well-lit.
+Extra light can help pets see shapes and shadows more clearly and are necessary to help pets who can’t see very well navigate the house safely.

-As your pet’s vision worsens or becomes fully blind, a blind dog halo can help them to avoid obstacles and move around with confidence.
+As your pet’s vision worsens or becomes fully blind, a blind dog halo can help them avoid obstacles and move around confidently.

 Pets with Hearing Loss

-Certain pain relievers and inflammation reducers are highly recommended to keep away any discomfort your pet may have.
+Certain pain relievers and inflammation reducers are highly recommended to prevent any discomfort your pet may have.
 Since they can’t tell you that they’re in pain, it’s always a good idea to set up an appointment with your veterinarian to see what they prescribe, if anything.

 In some cases, proper medication can restore functionality almost fully.
-Our pets are heavily hindered by unknown causes of pain.
+Unknown causes of pain heavily hinder our pets.
 Relieving those issues helps them tremendously.

 Keep Your Pet Entertained

 Try playing tug of war, setting up a play house, or popping on those double-sided shoes and hitting the park.
-Depending on what the situation might be, they might be fully capable of playing games.
+Depending on the situation, they might be fully capable of playing games.

-All in all, you want to make sure your pet is having the best life they possibly can, while still being aware of their capabilities and limits.
-They might have predisposition from birth, due to an accident, or age alone.
+All in all, you want to ensure your pet has the best life possible while still being aware of its capabilities and limits.
+They might have a predisposition from birth, an accident, or age alone.
 Regardless of the determining factor, it’s up to you to create a world filled with love, excitement, and happiness!
-Look for ways to help your pet not only survive but thrive and enjoy life.
+Look for ways to help your pet survive, thrive, and enjoy life.